harshit36singh/harshit36singh/README.md

 - Spring Boot + MySQL on the backend
 - Flutter for mobile
 - React for web frontends
-- Postman is always open
+- ThunderClient is always open

 ## What I'm Learning